iris-theof/stackoverflow/README.md

 ## Project Motivation<a name="motivation"></a>

-This project is based on an exploration data anysis, using Stack Overflow data from 2017 for the Udacity Data Science Nanodegree.
-The original target of the Udacity project was to better understand the following points:
+This project is forked from a project made for the Udacity "Data Science Nanodegree" and I have added some additional exploration data ananlysis.
+Exploration data analysis on the Stack Overflow data survey from 2017 and the original project pursued to add the following questions:

 1. How other developers suggested breaking into the field (what education to pursue)?
 2. What factors about an individual contributed to salary?